Greater Somalia: Colonialism

 Over the next few years, Britain and Italy solidified control over their respective Somalilands, while France governed Djibouti.
 Somali-inhabited areas in the Northern Frontier District and the Ogaden region remained under foreign rule.
 During this time, Somali clans faced considerable economic marginalisation and restricted movement due to colonial boundaries, fueling discontent.
 They were largely excluded from administrative roles, with the colonial authorities favoring European settlers or imported labor, which limited political influence and economic opportunities for them.
 Additionally, colonial education and economic systems were designed to serve the colonisers’ needs, offering minimal benefits to Somalis and eroding their cultural practices.

 In the 1920s and 1930s, there were no permanent Ethiopian settlements or administration in any Somali inhabited land, only military encampments.
-Due to native hostility, the region was barely occupied by Ethiopian authorities, who exerted little to no presence east of Jijiga, until the Anglo-Ethiopian boundary commission in 1934 and the Wal Wal incident in 1935.
+Due to native hostility, the Ogaden region was barely occupied by Ethiopian authorities, who exerted little to no presence east of Jijiga, until the Anglo-Ethiopian boundary commission in 1934 and the Wal Wal incident in 1935.
 The incident at Wal Wal ignited the Second Italo-Ethiopian War and paved the way for Italy’s occupation of Ethiopia.
 It arose from a dispute over the poorly defined border between Ethiopia and Italian Somaliland.
 Britain and Ethiopia had established a joint boundary commission to clarify the Somali-Ethiopia border.
 However, the commission’s work was incomplete, and disagreements persisted, which left the region’s status ambiguous.

-In 1936, Italian forces had captured Addis Ababa, leading to the military occupation of Ethiopia Empire and the proclamation of Italian East Africa, which incorporated Ethiopia, Eritrea, and Italian Somaliland.
+By 1936, Italian forces had captured Addis Ababa, leading to the military occupation of Ethiopia and the proclamation of Italian East Africa, which incorporated Ethiopia, Eritrea, and Italian Somaliland.
 In a bid to gain support among the Somali population, the Italians pushed forth their own vision of the Greater Somalia's realization within Italian East Africa.
 During World War II, Italian forces invaded and occupied British Somaliland.
 In 1940, Mussolini boasted to a group of Somalis in Rome that with the conquest of British Somaliland, nearly all Somali lands were united, fulfilling their dream of a union of all Somalis.

 “The fires of nationalism among the Somalis were constantly stoked throughout the colonial period, not only by Somali nationalists but also by various colonial powers who through words and deeds seemed to legitimize the concept of "Greater Somalia."
 Mussolini, for example, saw "La Grande Somalia" as the "jewel" of Italian East Africa, thus justifying Italy's invasion of Ethiopia and the liberation of the Somalis.”